 It’s too late to sign up for the meet this year, but if this music moves you, and you want to learn with experts how circus music was really played, consider joining.

 It was Nancy Wyndham, wife of Tex Wyndham, the author of our Texas Shout column, who inspired this story by letting me know about the Windjammers.
 Upon seeing this post she sent the following extra information and gave me permission to add it to the story.
+Then after the mid-July event, she sent me a review of the experience.
 I’ve found some pictures and links to accompany the text.

 Tex considers “The Booster” to be the greatest syncopated march ever written.
 He calls it “‘The Stars And Stripes Forever’ of syncopated marches.”
 His favorite performance of it is on “Sounds Of TheCircus, Volume 4”, by The South Shore Concert Band, conducted by Richard Whitmarsh.
 Mr. Whitmarsh hit exactly the right tempo and, though the articulation in the trio isn’t quite as crisp as it could be, the performance really swings.